mcumiskey/mcumiskey.github.io/src/content/post/ice-cream.md

 Their gelato offerings do not change often, but their flavors are all very well-balanced and high quality.
 I believe in choosing the options that sound most italian, but always ask the server their favorites.
 No one has led me astray yet!

 # Jeni’s ★★★★☆ (4/5)
+**Flavors Sampled:** I've Had So Many Oh No

-Fun seasonal varieties, good texture, good flavor.
-Genuinely enjoyable.
+Jeni's has fun seasonal varieties, good texture, good flavor.
+It's genuinely enjoyable ice cream that comes with two little waffle pieces, which are perfect.

+It's not a local brand, but it's in a very convenient location for quick pick up ice creams.

+Darkest chocolate is specifically good to have as a pint for milkshakes.